pointnetwork/pointnetwork.github.io/website/docs/maintain/maintain-index.md

 slug: ../maintain-index
 ---

-Welcome to the maintainers's section of the Point Network Wiki.
+Welcome to the network maintainers section of the Point Netowork wiki.
+Here you will find information and guides to set up a node and run the network.